 The ranked probability score (RPS) is included in the Ranked Probability Score (RPS) line type.
 It is the mean of the Brier scores computed from ensemble probabilities derived for each probability category threshold (prob\cat\thresh) specified in the configuration file.
 The continuous ranked probability score (CRPS) is the average the distance between the forecast (ensemble) cumulative distribution function and the observation cumulative distribution function.
 It is an analog of the Brier score, but for continuous forecast and observation fields.
-The CRPS statistic is computed using two methods: assuming a normal distribution defined by the ensemble mean and spread (Gneiting et al., 2004 (page 442)) and using the empirical ensemble distribution can be adjusted (bias corrected) by subtracting 1/(2\m) times the mean absolute difference of the ensemble members, where m is the ensemble size.
-This is reported as a separate statistic called CRPS EMP FAIR.
+The CRPS statistic is computed using two methods: assuming a normal distribution defined by the ensemble mean and spread (Gneiting et al., 2004 (page 440)) and using the empirical ensemble distribution (Hersbach, 2000 (page 441)).
+The CRPS statistic using the empirical ensemble distribution can be adjusted (bias corrected) by subtracting 1/(2\m) times the mean absolute difference of the ensemble members, where m is the ensemble size.
+This is reported as a separate statistic called CRPS\EMP\FAIR.
 The empirical CRPS and its fair version are included in the Ensemble Continuous Statistics (ECNT) line type, along with other statistics quantifying the ensemble spread and ensemble mean skill.